amapruns/Immunohistochemistry_Analysis/README.md

 NULL

 # The output:
 After executing the above lines, you will find three .csv files in your working directory: Slide1result.csv, Slide2result.csv, Slide3result.csv.
-Column A of these files contain serial numbers of the cells, Column B is the normalized mean gray value and Column C indicates whether the cell is positive (1) or negative (0) for that cell.
+Column A of these files contain serial numbers of the cells, Column B is the normalized mean gray value and Column C indicates whether the cell is positive (1) or negative (0) for that stain.
 There will also be a file named "Max_min.csv" where Column A is the serial number of the input file, Column B and Column C are the background subtracted maximum and minimum of that file and Column D is the normalized minimum values.

 # Optional:
 You can also calculate the threshold elsewhere and input that to analyse your files.
 To activate this function when the program asks "Do you want to calculate threshold (y/n)?"
 Press 'n' and enter threshold value manually when prompted.